bdurand/ultra_settings/README.md

 Rails.application.settings.my_service.host
 ```

-You can also keep things clean if your configuration is mostly accessed from within another class.
+#### Using a Helper Method

+To keep your codebase clean, especially if most configurations are accessed from within a specific class, you can encapsulate the configuration access in a helper method.

 ```ruby
 class MyService